nkordis/plants-vs-animals/README.md

 # Plants vs Animals

-A tower defence game developed after the course on Udemy: Complete C# Unity Developer 2D: Learn to Code Making Games
+A tower defence game developed after the course on Udemy: Complete C# Unity Developer 2D: Learn to Code Making Games.

 # New features